 Some users feel the price point is too high.
 Other electronics may interfere and cause the signal to drop.

-Has a range of up to 900' and gives a warning when out of range.
+Has a range of up to 900 feet and gives a warning when out of range.
 High and low temperature alerts can be set so baby is always perfectly comfortable.
 Digital and wireless, providing a clear, full-color display.
 Includes pre-recorded lullabies.
 Easy to set up.

 Kickstand could be a bit sturdier.
 Some users would like to see a much longer battery life.

 Temperature sensor lets caregiver know if room is too hot or cold.
-Camera zooms up to 2 times.
+Camera zooms.
 Different screen-viewing options available: single screen, split screen, and patrol mode.
 No ambient noise, such as humming or buzzing, on the parent end when baby is quiet.

 Some users would like to see a clip built in so the parent unit can be attached to clothing.
 No lullabies like some other brands.